brianmario/mochilo/docs/format-spec.md

 ## Snappy

 The Snappy type is sort of a superset of the Raw or String types in BananaPack, but the contents are compressed with [Snappy](http://code.google.com/p/snappy).
+It's meant to be used transparently when a Raw or String type is larger than a configured size.

 *Needs to be discussed*